 - Living in a habitable rental unit

-- Being notified when the landlord wishes to enter their unit to carry out their responsibilities
+- Receiving written notice when the landlord wishes to enter their unit to carry out their responsibilities

 - Being treated fairly and equally without discrimination